 That will vary.
 Please contact us to find out.

 What are the hidden costs?

 We prefer to stick to the day rate deal because it’s very difficult to deal with bookings of several hours, where we end up with a whole day booked by different people scheduled for two or so hours.
 And it’s funny how those two hour sessions then become five, making it impossible to book sessions in a row.
 Occasionally we will do hourly bookings, but frequently these will be bumped – even last minute – for full day projects.
-Please take advantage of our reasonable day rate or contact us to see if we have any openings by the hour coming up soon.Can we break up the day rate over two days?
+Please take advantage of our reasonable day rate or contact us to see if we have any openings by the hour coming up soon.

-is easiest, or call and leave a message (503-239-5389).
+Of course.
+Email is easiest, so simply reach out to Gus about this.
 Sometimes we can do the tour that day, sometimes a week or so away.
 It depends on the sessions that are active.
 The only thing we ask is that you are serious about recording here.
 We get a lot of inquiries from Tape Op Magazine readers who’d like to see the studio and meet Larry as they travel through Portland, or from Elliott Smith fans who think he recorded here (he didn’t, that was our old studio space).
 There’s just not enough time for this.
 Thanks for understanding.
 Also, please do not drop by the studio without an appointment – either a session is in progress or the studio is closed.

-page.
 Do you work weekends?

 Of course.
-In fact, weekends are usually booked up several months in advance.Can we come in early or the night before to set up?
+In fact, weekends are usually booked up several months in advance.

 No. Sessions begin at the time you schedule them.
 Much of the engineering work begins as you start setting up so we have to charge for this time.
-What's a producer?

-A recording studio is a space where music is played and the sound is recorded – it is a service we perform.
-Jackpot! is NOT is a record label looking for talent, a place that hires outside musicians, or a rehearsal room.Do you do voiceovers, video editing, music for film or radio spots?
+Jackpot! is a space where music is played and the sound is recorded – it is a service we perform.
+Jackpot! is NOT is a record label looking for talent, or a gatekeeper to the music business.
+If you have the inclination to work here, we can accommodate you.

-Some of these tasks we can do, but Jackpot! is best known and geared towards recording performance-based music sessions.
+We occasionally do some of these, but Jackpot! is best known and most specifically geared towards recording performance-based music sessions.
 For local post-production work we recommend Rex Post.
 We have no video editing or viewing equipment.

 Sure.
 Tape is available new locally at SuperDigital (503-228-2222).
-We can run the decks at 30 ips, which gives you 16 minutes per reel, or we can run at 15 ips for 33 minutes per reel.
+We can run the decks at 30 IPS, which gives you 16 minutes per reel, or we can run at 15 ips for 33 minutes per reel.
 (First time tape users: Please be aware that calibrating the tape decks for your session and working with tape in general takes a bit of extra time.
 Then again we don’t have to back those sessions up at the end of the night.)